abenz1267/walker/README.md

 The window and items will have a class based on the source.
 Selecting an item will change the windows class to the current selections source.
 Using a prefix will apply that sources classes to the window.

 F.e. search = `!somecommand` => `#window.runner`

+### Starting as service

+Start with `walker --gapplication-service` to start in service-mode.
+Calling `walker` normally afterwards should be rather fast.

 ## Keybinds